10 great ways to celebrate Valentine's Day

 There's also a cupcake/cookie/hot chocolate bar as well as an ice bar for stronger treats.

-They're LED-lit ice fantasias of stacked icicles, sculptures, tunnels, slides and even a spouting fountain.
+In the Minneapolis suburb of Maple Grove, on the northwest edge of the Twin Cities, you'll find an LED-lit ice castle of stacked icicles, sculptures, tunnels, slides and even a spouting fountain.
 Tickets are cheapest when bought online.

-Elsewhere, visit one of our favorite ice playgrounds, including the spectacular Eben Ice Caves in the Upper Peninsula of Michigan.
+Elsewhere, visit one of our favorite and free ice playgrounds, including the spectacular Eben Ice Caves in the Upper Peninsula of Michigan.

 Scale a frozen waterfall